coverclock/com-diag-scattergun/README.md

 This project represents my puttering around with hardware entropy sources and random number generation in Linux/GNU, and to a lesser extent, Mac OS X.

-Many thanks to my friend, occasional colleague, former office mate, and mentor REDACTED, who has a wealth of deep expertise in this domain.
+Many thanks to my friend, occasional colleague, former REDACTED office mate, and mentor REDACTED, who has a wealth of deep expertise in this domain.
+Also, thanks to my colleagues at REDACTED where while working on REDACTED I became interested in this topic.
+And finally, thanks to REDACTED at REDACTED who convinced me to give a talk on this topic.

 Scattergun includes a variety of artifacts that might be useful.

 TEST SUITE

     ./Scattergun/bin/scattergun.sh
+    ./Scattergun/dat
     ./Scattergun/Makefile
     ./Scattergun/out
-    ./Scattergun/results

-It has a script that runs a suite of tests (none of which I wrote) that assess the randomness of an entropy source, a Makefile to drive the tests, and the output of the test suite when it was run on a variety of hardware entropy generators.
+It has a script that runs a suite of tests (none of which I wrote) that assess the randomness of an entropy source, a Makefile to drive the tests, and the results of the test suite when it was run on a variety of hardware entropy generators.

 ID QUANTIQUE QUANTIS